Comment on page

-All data collected is used to provide an insight of which game servers, distro and servers are popular with game server admins.
-This will assist in prioritising LinuxGSM development and give me (Daniel Gibbs) a never before insight of the numbers of people using LinuxGSM.
+All data collected is used to provide insight into which game servers, distros, and servers are popular with game server admins.
+This will assist in prioritising LinuxGSM development and give me (Daniel Gibbs) a never before insight into the number of people using LinuxGSM.
 This is a massive personal motivator as it has previously been difficult to know how many people actually use LinuxGSM.

 Below is a list of types of data collected

-CPU Used - The CPU usage in MHz (rounded to the neared 100MHz) of the game server.
+- CPU Used - The CPU usage in MHz (rounded to the nearest 100MHz) of the game server.

-RAM Used - The memory usage in MB (rounded to the neared 100MB) of the game server.
+- RAM Used - The memory usage in MB (rounded to the nearest 100MB) of the game server.

-Disk Used - This storage taken by the game server (serverfiles directory) of the game server.
+- Disk Used - The storage taken by the game server (serverfiles directory) of the game server.

 Gathering information on the server hardware being used to host a Game Server.
 This provides useful stats on the sorts of hardware game server admins are deciding to use.

-The country of origin is show identifying where in the world LinuxGSM is being used.
+The country of origin is shown identifying where in the world LinuxGSM is being used.

-LinuxGSM Stats uses Google Analytics to collect information to allow Daniel Gibbs to get an idea of which game servers and distros are popular identify system requirements for game servers and know the sort of servers game server admins are using.
+LinuxGSM Stats uses Google Analytics (GA-4) event-driven API to collect information to allow Daniel Gibbs to get an idea of which game servers and distros are popular identify system requirements for game servers and know the sort of servers game server admins are using.

 Short answer - Yes